Retrieval augmentation of large language models for lay language generation: Results

 \subsection{RALL improves text interpretability}

-We next evaluate the models' performance in paragraph-level text interpretability using the data for background explanation (Figure \ref{fig:test_results}).
+We next evaluated the interpretability of the generated text using the data from the background explanation subset (Figure \ref{fig:test_results}).
 Existing text interpretability metrics consistently return better scores for the models' outputs than for the source text.
 Of note, the Coleman-Liau readability scores of the models' outputs are even lower than those of the target text (Figure \ref{fig:test_results}a.)
-This indicates that our datasets help the BART model to generate more straightforward and readily interpretable text, and further underscores the validity of our dataset as a resource for LLS.
-We also find that the retrieval augmented models perform well in this interpretability evaluation, suggesting that the UMLS and Wikipedia datasets may be even easier to understand than professionally-authored abstracts and further supporting the utility of retrieval augmentation for lay language generation.
+This indicates that our datasets help the BART model to generate more straightforward and readily interpretable text.
+We also found that the retrieval-augmented BART models performed well in this interpretability evaluation, suggesting that the UMLS and Wikipedia datasets may be easier to understand than professional-language abstracts.
+Overall, the embedding-based RALL model, which used Wikipedia as a source, had the best readability, familiarity, and plainness scores.
+These results further support the utility of retrieval augmentation for lay language generation, suggesting it can benefit the style of generated text, as well as its content.
+For LLMs, the model outputs consistently score well across all metrics.
+Outputs generated with the Wiki-based definition retrieval source show improved results in the readability score and relative word familiarity compared to those without it.
+However, this advantage doesn't extend to the plainness score.